Certified Nephrology Nurse - Nurse Practitioner™ (CNN-NP™)

 Credit will be given according to the number of contact hours awarded.
 Certified nurses who present programs that are awarded continuing education credit will receive credit for the number of contact hours awarded for the presentation.

-Please note: Effective 11/1/2023, NNCC will provide a maximum allowance of 25 contact hours earned through "Up-To-Date" for purposes of recertification by continuing education.
+Please note: Effective 11/1/2023, NNCC will provide a maximum allowance of 25 contact hours earned through "Up-To-Date" or "Dynamed/DynamedX" for purposes of recertification by continuing education.